-The html and id arguments are common to many tags and are described on page &31.
+The html and id arguments are common to many tags (see Common tags and arguments).

 <VFAuthenticatorEnableForm></VFAuthenticatorEnableForm>

 This template tag is replaced by an HTML form element.
 Any additional parameters declared for the tag are added to the form as HTML attributes (for example, class).